 - Compensation for the emotional impact of your loss

-When you are ready to explore the range of your compensatory expenses, a team member is ready to help.
+When you are ready to explore the merits of your case, a team member at Hammack Law Firm is ready to help.

-Like every state, yours has a predetermined filing deadline for civil lawsuits.
-Complying with the filing deadline, commonly called the statute of limitations, is as important as preparing your lawsuit.
-If the timeline expires, your lawsuit is at risk of dismissal, which can prevent you from compelling compensation from the at-fault party.
+Like every state, South Carolina has a predetermined filing deadline for civil lawsuits.
+Complying with the filing deadline, commonly called the statute of limitations, is essential.
+If the timeline for your case expires, your lawsuit is at risk of dismissal, which can prevent you from obtaining compensation from the at-fault party.

 According to S.C.
 Ann §15-3-530, you generally have up to three years to file a wrongful death lawsuit.
-While we prepare your lawsuit and ensure it is filed on time, you can focus on your emotional recovery.
+While we prepare your lawsuit and ensure we file it on time, you can focus on your emotional recovery.

 Your Case’s Filing Deadline Might Change

 If your loved one was a minor, this might change the filing deadline for your case.
-Other legal factors, like whether a government entity might be liable for your loved one’s death, might also affect the statutory deadline for your case.
-Our team can review the legal parameters of your case and inform you of how certain factors affect your case.
+Other legal factors, like whether a government entity is liable for your loved one’s death, might also affect the statutory deadline for your case.
+Our team can review the legal parameters of your case and inform you of any applicable deadlines.

-When you work with one of our Spartanburg wrongful death lawyers, you will have our team monitoring your case so that you don’t miss the filing deadline.
-If we begin your case early enough, we may have time to interview witnesses while their memories are fresh and collect other time-sensitive evidence.
+When you work with one of our Spartanburg wrongful death lawyers, you will have our team monitoring your case, so you don’t miss the filing deadline.
+There are also other benefits of retaining our legal help as soon as possible.

-Our team strives to provide your family with reassuring, supportive, compassionate care from the start until the conclusion of your case.
-Our client testimonials attest to our small-firm feel and big firm experience.
-Read what some of our clients have had to say about our legal services:
+Our team will provide your family with reassuring, supportive, compassionate care from the start until the conclusion of your case.
+Our client testimonials attest to our small-firm feel and big-firm experience.
+Read what some of our clients have to say about our legal services: